 Type: Single Malt

-Nose: Lemon and leather are first to come out of the glass.
+Nose: This is Lemon and leather.
 The fruitiness soon turns into assorted tropical fruits and the leather note expands to include smoke from a warm burning campfire.
 There’s a layer of honey, vanilla and butterscotch, but it stays in the back seat.
 It shows some age with a somewhat elusive note of dusty old books.
 The fruitiness grows clearar as time passes and there are mango and pineapple found together with the lemon note.
 It grows sweeter and gets more of the vanilla with time in the glass.

 Mouth: It’s very mild and honey sweet at first.
 The leather note comes through and creates a nice layer around the palate.
 In the center the fruitiness is even more pronounced than on the nose.
 It’s still a tropical fruitiness with mango, pineapple and lemon.
 It’s got a nice backbone of vanilla and a hint of butterscotch.
 The spicyness is lacking in intensity and never really picks up speed.